polterguy/phosphorusfive/plugins/p5.data/README.md

 select-data:x:/*/*/foo.my-object
 ```

-After you evaluate the above *[select-data]* lambda, assuming you previously used *[insert-data]* to insert the item, you will end up with the following result.
+After you evaluate the above *[select-data]* lambda, assuming you previously evaluated the above *[insert-data]* to insert the item, you will end
+up with the following result.

 ```
 select-data